Ethra8/candlelight-worlds/README.md

 ### B2B
 - Oisin is the CEO of a large company and wants to offer a special treat to the managers after reaching an importnt milestone.
 - Maeve is the owner of a family-owned establishment and wants a special 1st price for a raffle.
-- Tony is in charge of finding an out-of-the-box approach to organize a team building activity for the executives of his company.

 ## WIREFRAMES